Come on a Cone: Critical reception

 Jayson Greene of Pitchfork selected the song as a "best new track", and said: "Her performance on this song is something else entirely: demented.
 Chaotic.
 Gloriously unpredictable.
 Fearless.
 One of the most creatively unhinged vocal takes in pop-rap history – or at least an immediate contender for the top ten.
 Whatever cheap hyperbole you could fling at this performance, Nicki bats down with one of her palmetto-sized eyelashes".
 Emily Mackay of NME praised the song's composition for being engaging, but found its lyrical content hard to listen to.
 In her review of "Come on a Cone", Emily Exton of PopDust had a mixed response, praising its "convincing" delivery and "monstrous" beat and compared the song to Minaj's best guest work, but ended the review by saying: "Things begin 'normal' enough, but Roman's full control over the chorus makes what could be a smooth banger an unstable head-scratcher, where it's difficult to keep track of Nicki versus Roman's intentions."

 Henry Yanney of SoulCulture called the song's production "bizarre" and "mind numbing", but said Minaj "still conjures up some verses to again ensure listeners of her rap allegiance."
-Writing for Slant, Matthew Cole praised "Come on a Cone" as being "brilliant", and called it "one of the most hilarious and genuinely unexpected moments I've heard from a rapper" since Missy Elliott.
+Writing for Slant Magazine, Matthew Cole praised "Come on a Cone" as being "brilliant", and called it "one of the most hilarious and genuinely unexpected moments I've heard from a rapper" since Missy Elliott.
 Joe Rivers of No Ripcord noted the song to be among the least commercial on the album, saying: "Here, beats are sparse, and frills and instrumentation are minimal.
 It’s all geared up to make Minaj’s rhymes the focal point, and it gives the record something of a mixtape feel."
-Chris Willman of The Wrap said "Come on a Cone" delivered the album's best moments, saying it is "probably the only track that's slightly less salacious than it sounds."
+Chris Willman of TheWrap said "Come on a Cone" delivered the album's best moments, saying it is "probably the only track that's slightly less salacious than it sounds."